Turtle and Coastal Conservation in Zanzibar

-Love the sea and want to be a Turtle Conservation volunteer in Zanzibar?
-International Volunteer HQ’s Turtle Conservation project is a great way for volunteers to gain experience and learn about the challenges of protecting wild turtles.
-Volunteers will spend time on the beach helping with a range of conservation tasks, including breeding programs and treatment and rehabilitation of injured turtles, that aim to boost the turtle population near Zanzibar.
+Love the sea and want to be a Turtle and Coastal Conservation volunteer in Zanzibar?
+International Volunteer HQ’s Turtle and Coastal Conservation project is a great way for volunteers to gain experience and learn about the challenges of protecting wild turtles and coastal ecosystems.
+Volunteers will spend time on the beach, assisting biologists with turtle egg relocation and releasing baby turtles after hatching.
+Volunteers also help monitor a coral reef, provide environmental education to local kids and tourists, learn about local sustainability issues, and can get involved with coral farming.

 - Programs start every Wednesday

-- Affordable fees from CA$820 for 1 week
+- Affordable fees from CA$876 for 1 week

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support